 public bool IsDecimalPointEnabled ()

-Check whatever this digit have decimal point enabled.
+Check whatever this digit have segment for decimal point.

 public bool IsEmpty ()